Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 For every 1 hour you spend fishing, roll :material-dice-d6: 5d6.
 The process varies slightly depending on your skills:

+- **Proficiency in [Fishing Supplies]:** You can reroll a number of dice up to your Wisdom modifier.
-- **Proficiency in Wisdom (Survival) or Intelligence (Arcana):** You can reroll a number of times up to to your Wisdom (Survival) or Intelligence (Arcana) modifier.
-If you have both proficiencies, use the highest modifier.
+- **Proficiency in Wisdom (Survival) or Intelligence (Arcana):** You can reroll a number of dice up to your Wisdom or Intelligence modifier.
-- **No Proficiency:** You can reroll a number of dice equal to your Wisdom or Intelligence modifier, using the highest modifier.
+- **Proficiency in both [Fishing Supplies] and either Wisdom (Survival) or Intelligence (Arcana):** You can reroll a number of dice equal to your Wisdom or Intelligence modifier plus your proficiency bonus.

 You can reroll the same die more than once.
 After rerolling, keep each final die result.

+[Fishing Supplies]: #fishing-supplies

 ### Calculating Final Result

 Before summing your results, check if you rolled a special result.
 Multiply your sum by the corresponding modifier in the special result table.
 Sum all the dice you rolled, then multiply the total by the appropriate multiplier from the table.
 The final result is rounded up.
+You can only benefit from one special result.

 #### Special Result Table